coleblackman/Caravel-SHA256-zenhplp/presentations/EChplpPresentation07.16.21.md

 - Test harness for Skywater 130nm OS PDK
 - RISC-V RV32IMC IS running on PicoRV32 processor core
-- **Provides a test "harness" of tools like SRAM and GP I/O for open user area circuits**
+- **Provides a test "harness" consisting of tools like SRAM and GP I/O for open user area circuits**

 ---